salvatoreraccardi/ORB1T-V19.0-ALPHA/README.md

 > **NOTE:** This is a prototype so some of these components have been added to test some additional features.

 <br />

+### Issues

+- VLOGIC status for MPU6050
+- Logic Level Converter for WS2812B (3.3V to 5V)

 ### The future of this ORB1T?